 After submitting our 100 Second Online Funding Application, you will receive a no-obligation Small Business Funding approval from one of our underwriters within 24 hours.
 Should your business choose to accept the Small Business Funding approval provided by SharpShooter Funding©, your Canadian Business Funding can be available within 24 hours.

 SharpShooter Funding©’s Small Business Funding approvals are designed to allow Canadian business owners with bad credit to still receive the funding they need.
 SharpShooter Funding©’s primary consideration in formulating our funding approvals comes from your Canadian Business’s annual revenue.
 If your Canadian Business has a profitable business without ideal credit, you can still qualify for Small Business Funding.

-No, an advance is NOT a loan.
-With a loan, interest is placed on the money given by the lender based on both a fixed amount and time.
-The longer it takes to pay back, the more expensive the loan becomes.
+No, an advance is NOT traditional financing.
+With traditional financing, interest is placed on the money given by the funder based on both a fixed amount and time.
+The longer it takes to pay back, the more expensive the funding becomes.
 With Small Business Funding and an advance, a fixed percentage rate of sales is established up front.
 We are purchasing your business’s future sales at a discounted rate.
-Also unlike a Canadian Bank loan, SharpShooter Funding© does not require a good personal credit score or collateral.
+Also unlike a Canadian Bank funding, SharpShooter Funding© does not require a good personal credit score or collateral.
 Small Business Funding and a merchant cash advance are issued based on your company’s revenue.

 SharpShooter Funding© will review the bank statements and Funding Application your Canadian Business provided in order to customize a Small Business Funding approval that best fits your Canadian business.
 From there we connect with you and go through several options to better serve your Canadian Small Business.